-The current members of the Audit and Finance Committee are Gary L. Convis, William L. Healey, Sidney R. Petersen and Robert Sroka (Chairman).
+The current members of the Audit and Finance Committee are William L. Healey, Sidney R. Petersen and Robert Sroka (Chairman).
 Each member of the Audit and Finance Committee satisfies the additional requirements of the SEC and NASDAQ for audit committee membership, including the heightened independence requirements and the financial literacy requirements.
-The Board of Directors has also determined that Robert Sroka qualifies as an "audit committee financial expert" as defined by SEC rules.
-During 2018, the Audit and Finance Committee met four times.
+The Board of Directors has also determined that William L. Healey, Sidney R. Petersen and Robert Sroka each qualify as an "audit committee financial expert" as defined by

+SEC rules.
+During 2019, the Audit and Finance Committee met eleven times.
 The functions of the Audit and Finance Committee are described below under the heading Audit and Finance Committee Report.
 The Audit and Finance Committee operates pursuant to a formal written charter that sets out the committee's functions.
 The Audit and Finance Committee reviews and reassesses the adequacy of the Audit and Finance Committee Charter on an annual basis.
 The Audit and Finance Committee Charter is available on the Company's website at www.sypris.com.